-Dress and Grooming is done by Administration, Immunizations by Nurse Dept, and Extra-Curricular is done by Athletics.
 Research has indicated that student behavior is influenced by student dress and grooming.
-Consequently, student grooming is the proper concern of school administrators and teachers.
-In order to help insure proper and acceptable behavior on the part of the student, it becomes necessary to establish certain guidelines to aid parents and students in selecting the proper attire for school wear.
+Therefore, student grooming shall be monitored by school administrators and teachers.
+In order to help promote acceptable student behavior, it is necessary to establish certain guidelines to aid parents and students in selecting the proper attire for school wear.

 School staff recognizes that parents bear the primary responsibility for setting standards for their children's dress and grooming.
-However, because of health and safety factors, because of the influence of dress and grooming on students' attitude and behavior, and because of the need to prevent disruptive influences and preserve the academic environment of the school, student dress and grooming are proper concerns of teachers and administrators.
+However, because of health and safety factors, because of the influence of dress and grooming on students' attitude and behavior, and because of the need to prevent disruptive influences and preserve the academic environment of the school, student dress and grooming are appropriate concerns of teachers and administrators.

-Regulations shall be established concerning the grooming of students for those classes where safety in the use of power machinery and sanitary conditions in food preparation is mandatory.
+Regulations shall be established concerning the grooming of students for those classes where safety due to the use of power machinery and sanitary conditions in food preparation is mandatory.
 Students enrolled in these classes shall be informed of those regulations and are expected to conform while in these classes.
 The campus administration, after consulting with the School Advisory Team and considering school/community needs, may have additional dress or grooming regulations that are campus specific.